 The ReSource Project offers are science-based set of different types of secular mental practices to build up different skills in practitioners.
 Professor Singer is convinced they are crucial skills for addressing stress, improving wellbeing, cross-cultural cooperation and conflict resolution.
 As such, she says, their transformative potential is huge.

-Professor Singer will be sharing her research insights into brain plasticity, mindfulness, compassion and empathy training at IMD’s Orchestrating Winning Performance (OWP) in Lausanne on 24 June 2020.
-She hopes to inspire delegates to resource themselves and their teams with appropriate mental practices in order to meet the challenges of our globalized, connected workplaces with courage.
+She hopes to inspire participants to resource themselves and their teams with appropriate mental practices in order to meet the challenges of our globalized, connected workplaces with courage.